tywalch/electrodb/README.md

 ```

 ## Query Options
 By default **ElectroDB** enables you to work with records as the names and properties defined in the model.
-Additionally it removes the need to deal directly with the docClient parameters which can be complex for a team without as much experience with DynamoDB.
+Additionally, it removes the need to deal directly with the docClient parameters which can be complex for a team without as much experience with DynamoDB.
 The Query Options object can be passed to both the `.params()` and `.go()` methods when building you query.
 Below are the options available:

 ```typescript
 let options = {